gorkemozkaya/Data-Science-Notes/README.md

-# Data Science with Python
+# Data Science Notebooks
-Notes and code snippets for Data Science in Python
+Notes and code snippets for Data Science with Jupyter notebooks.